Villains of Broadway

 “Wicked” is rather multi-dimensional when it comes to the main character.
 We have a specific good guy – Glinda, an anti-hero (blamed to be a villain) – Elphaba, and an antagonist in somewhat of a shadow – The Wizard, along with the government.
 They represent something that is still common in the 21st century – tyrannical, oppressive regimes.

-They share a lot in common, not only because they are Disney characters.
+These villains of Broadway share a lot in common, not only because they are Disney characters.
 Their goals are the same – take the power from the legitimate ruler.

 It is very common for Disney characters to gain more dimensions when they get on stage.
 They look really evil.
 Scar kills Mufasa, and blames it to Simba, thus sending him to an exile.
 He is cunning, calculating, and Machiavellian.
 However, he is far too tyrannical to be successful.
 In the end, Simba returns to serve justice.